 It seems D’Avekki Studios and the cast were open to a lot of experimentation and trying new things in order to both promote the games and also expand the experience until it became more than an interactive FMV.
 I believe this is what lead to their next venture – an Interactive Doctor Dekker Stream…

 On the 9th March 2019 at 6pm GMT, The Infectious Madness of Doctor Dekker – LIVE! will be broadcast on Twitch at http://twitch.tv/davekki.

 Staring a new patient, Eve, who is played by the talented actress Bibi Lucille (https://twitter.com/Bibi_Lucille), this rather unique experience is said to follow the original game in terms of its mechanics.
-We, the Twitch viewers, will have the chance to type out questions which Eve will be replying to with, I presume, a lot of improv based around the character she is portraying.
-Also, just like all of D’Avekki Studios’ games, there are multiple endings which have been pre-recorded yet only one of them will be played based upon the interactions and the path we lead Eve down live on the stream.
+We, the Twitch viewers, will have the chance to type out questions that Eve will be replying to with, I presume, a lot of improv-based around the character she is portraying.
+Also, just like all of D’Avekki Studios’ games, there are multiple endings that have been pre-recorded yet only one of them will be played based upon the interactions and the path we lead Eve down live on the stream.

 However, the only pre-recorded segments are the endings and the segway moments – if you’ve played the original game, it’s the moments where the characters are walking around the chair as you type in your questions.
 Other than that, the whole thing is supposedly unscripted and that’s what excites me.
 I thoroughly enjoyed playing the original game on my PS4, but there was something missing.
 I could type whatever question I wanted into the text box but there clearly wasn’t an answer to everything.
 However, having a live actress playing the part live opens up the possibility for a much more interactive and intriguing experience.